Tomb of Two Brothers: The tomb owners

 Ancient DNA analysis of the mummies of Nakht-Ankh and Khnum-Nakht, found that the brothers belonged to the M1a1 mtDNA haplogroup with 88.05–91.27% degree of confidence, thus confirming the African origins of the two individuals.
 The presence of M1 in Africa is the result of a back-migration from Asia.
 The analysis of mitochondrial DNA and the Y chromosomes made it possible to establish that the two titular brothers were actually half brothers, having the same mother but different fathers.
-In 2023 Nakht-Ankh's Y-DNA was published by FTDNA under haplogroup H2.
+In 2023, Nakht-Ankh's Y-DNA was published by FTDNA under haplogroup H2.

 In terms of morphological characteristics and craniofacial criteria, Nakht-Ankh was more northern Mediterranean, while Khnum-Nakht exhibited strong African traits.

 Manchester Museum

-The tomb group was transferred to Manchester museum in the year of its discovery having first been placed on display at University College London.
+The tomb group was transferred to the Manchester Museum in the year of its discovery having first been placed on display at University College London.
 Khnum-nakht had his wrappings removed on 6 May 1908 in a public unwrapping at the Chemistry Lecture Theatre at Manchester University.
 Nakht-ankh also had his wrappings removed after arriving at Manchester but its unclear when.
-In 1912 the tomb group was moved to a newly build extension focused on the museum's Egyptian collection.
-In 1979 the display of the tomb group was redone as part of the "O!
+In 1912, the tomb group was moved to a newly build extension focused on the museum's Egyptian collection.
+In 1979, the display of the tomb group was redone as part of the "O!
 Osiris, Live Forever!" exhibition.
+The faces of the mummies were also reconstructed that same year.